jas-fullstack/learnjs/README.md

 })
 ```

- ###  Qustions : adding and removing elements from array.. push , unshift , pop ,shift
+ ###  Qustions : adding and removing elements from array push , unshift , pop ,shift

   ```
-  //PUSH INTO Array
+- PUSH INTO Array
 //push method will always push item last into array.we can push multiple or single value into an array const hobbies = ['sports','Cooking'] hobbies.push('Reading','music');
 console.log("hobbiles--->",hobbies)

-//unshift ...with this we can add item begning of the array const hobbies_unshift = ['sports','Cooking'] hobbies_unshift.unshift('coading');
+- unshift ...with this we can add item begning of the array const hobbies_unshift = ['sports','Cooking'] hobbies_unshift.unshift('coading');
 console.log("hobbies_unshift--->",hobbies_unshift)

-//pop this will remove item from last from the array const hobbies_pop = ['sports','Cooking'] hobbies_pop.pop();
+- pop this will remove item from last from the array const hobbies_pop = ['sports','Cooking'] hobbies_pop.pop();
 console.log("pop--->",hobbies_pop)

-//shift this will remove item from last from the array const hobbies_shift = ['sports','Cooking'] hobbies_shift.shift();
+- shift this will remove item from last from the array const hobbies_shift = ['sports','Cooking'] hobbies_shift.shift();
 console.log("shift--->",hobbies_shift)